tmux-plugins/tmux-copycat/video/script.md

 Script
 ------
+To show another example I'll create a somewhat realistic scenario.
-Let's make a commit and open a pull request now.
+I'll git add a file, make a commit and push it to a remote repo.

-I have git aliases for a program called hub set up.
+Next, I'll use a git alias for a program called `hub` to open a pull request from the command line.

-And here's the pull request url.
+Good, here's the pull request url.

-Now, I'll assign the pull request to me.
+Now, I need to assign that pull request with the program `ghi`.
 For that I need a pull request number.
+This is another situation where I'd just use the mouse to select that number.

-I could just type it, but since this is copycat demo, let's use prefix plus control d (d as digits).
+But since this is copycat demo, let's use prefix plus control d.

+It searches for digits or numbers.
-Copy, paste and done.
+Copy, paste and done without reaching for the mouse.

 6 - Selecting URLs `prefix + <C-u>`
 ===================================